Alirezaebrahimi77/js-exercise-3/README.md

 Run the webpack by command 'npm run build'.</br>
 Open your index.html file or you can use live server in VS Code.</br>

+# Notes
+Emojis are stored in an online database firebase.

 # Demo link
 https://darling-empanada-5aefe7.netlify.app/